Photorealistic 3D Packaging Visualizations with PackCAD Mockup and Blender

 Our Blender template contains two point lights.
 You can adjust them by selecting a point light in the upper-right menu and then clicking the lightbulb icon in the lower-right menu.
 Power sets the strength of the light and Radius sets the hardness of the light/shadows (smaller radius = harder light).
 Point 1 is a brighter and slightly harder light that casts the main shadows in the scene.
 Point 2 is a softer fill light that helps to lighten some regions that were not covered by Point 1.
 The backdrop also reflects both lights and helps soften the overall appearance.

-You can also adjust the position of the lights in the scene, either by clicking into Object Properties in the lower-right menu, or by selecting the light in the upper-right menu and pressing the G key to put Blender into Move mode.
+You can also adjust the position of the lights in the scene, either by clicking into Object Properties in the lower-right menu, or by selecting the light in the upper-right menu and pressing G to put Blender into Move mode.
 While in Move mode, you can press X, Y, or Z to constrain movement along an axis.

 Additionally, you can click on Render Properties in the lower-right menu and adjust the overall Exposure of your rendering.